As an Amazon Associate, I earn from qualifying purchases.

 Flash freezing, or the act of freezing food individually, allows the food to be stored without clumping together.
 In this instance, we’re going to freeze the cut carrots on a rimmed baking sheet for 3 hours.

-Once frozen, you can transfer them to freezer storage (we love these reusable silicone bags) and scoop out whatever amount you need without having to bash the bag against the counter.
+Once frozen, you can transfer them to freezer storage (we love these reusable silicone bags) and later you can scoop out whatever amount you need without having to bash the bag against the counter.

 PRO TIPS/RECIPE NOTES